zimtsui/amenda/README.md

 ## Rationale

-AI workflows have pipelines, and so do traditional workflows.
-AI workflow nodes can retry, and so can traditional workflow nodes.
-AI workflow nodes can run in parallel, and so can traditional workflow nodes.
-AI workflow nodes can run conditionally, and so can traditional workflow nodes.

-Popular AI workflow orchestrators (e.g. LangChain) unify the APIs of all kinds of model suppliers.
+Traditional workflows have almost everything that AI workflows have, for example, pipelines, parallelism, conditionals, retries, etc. Popular AI workflow frameworks (e.g. LangChain) unify the APIs of various model suppliers.
 But in terms of orchestration, they are no different from traditional orchestrators.

-So what is the key difference between AI workflow and traditional workflow in orchestration?
+So what is the key difference between AI workflows and traditional workflows in terms of orchestration?
 Is there anything that traditional orchestrators cannot do in AI workflows?

-The answer is about retrying.
-In traditional workflows, if a node fails, or if the output of a node does not satisfy the downstream, the node should completely retry, doing the same work again with the same accuracy as the last attempt.
-In AI workflows, when a stateful AI node should retry, it revises its former output.
+The answer is about the retry mechanism.
+In traditional workflows, if a node fails, or if the output of a node is rejected by the downstream, the node should typically retry by repeating the exact same operation with the same accuracy as the last attempt.
+While in AI workflows, when a stateful AI node should retry, it revises its former output.

 ## Concept